What is laparoscopy?

 When second look laparoscopy is performed?

-Some times a second look laparoscopy may be recommended and is performed following a previous laparoscopy or major abdominal surgery or if any abnormality is found on examination or ultrasound.
+Sometimes a second look laparoscopy may be recommended and is performed following a previous laparoscopy or major abdominal surgery or if any abnormality is found on examination or ultrasound.
 It may be performed within few days, weeks, months or years following the initial laparoscopy or laparotomy.
 Using the second look procedure the surgeon determines the results of the initial procedure, for example whether adhesions are reforming or if endometriosis is returning.
 If so, these problems can be treated at the time of second look laparoscopy.

 What postoperative care is to be taken after laparoscopy?

-Patient is usually discharged on the same or following day after diagnostic or minor operative laparoscopy and on second or third day after major operative laparoscopy like hysterectomy.
+The patient is usually discharged on the same or following day after diagnostic or minor operative laparoscopy and on second or third day after major operative laparoscopy like hysterectomy.
 Patient can have liquids or light diet after six to eight hours after the procedure and can become ambulatory at the same time.
 Following laparoscopy, the umbilical area is usually tender and the abdomen may be bruised.
 Gas used to distend the abdomen may cause discomfort in the shoulders and abdomen.
 Anesthesia drugs can cause nausea and dizziness.
 The amount of discomfort depends on the type and extent of the procedure performed.
 Normal activities can usually be resumed within a few days.
 Significant abdominal pain, worsening nausea and vomiting, fever or significant bleeding from an incision requires immediate medical attention and hospitalization.

 What are the advantages of laparoscopy?